OpenToontownTools/OpenLevelEditor/README.md

-# Toontown Level Editor 2020 Edition
+# Toontown Open Level Editor

 ## An (soon to be) open sourced modernized version of Disney's in-house Toontown Online level editor used to create .dna files.

-### It currently isn't the most usable due to a panda bug that I am currently investigating.
-However, the entire base functionality should work if you can get around the bug.

 ## Requirements
 * Build yourself a copy of [Disyer's libtoontown](https://github.com/darktohka/libtoontown)
 * Recent Panda3D build running on *__Python 3__*.
 This editor is NOT compatible with Python 2.x and will NOT ever be made compatible as Python 2.x is no longer supported.

+### You can also pick up a pre-built build in the releases tab

 ## Credits